ericgundrum/SquidHallBE/README.md

 ### Client Application Manually

-To be able to build the client application, you'll need to enter in the folder, and install its dependencies first.
+To be able to build the client application, enter the client folder and install its dependencies

 ```
 cd client